gsamokovarov/hamal/README.md

-Hamal is a simple deploy tool for self-hosted apps.
+Hamal is a simple deploy tool for self-hosted Rails application.
 Learn how it works, how to configure it, and how to provision new servers.

 Not to be confused with Kamal. 😉